YoshuaNava/yoshuanava.github.io/_posts/2014-12-25-PinguinoUCAB.markdown

 <h2> Overview </h2>
 <p style='text-align: justify;'>
 During my undergraduate studies, I worked with Jonathan Teixeira, another student at UCAB, and the
-<a href="http://w2.ucab.edu.ve/re_presentacion.html">Educational Robotics Group at UCAB</a> to implement a small set of <a href="http://pinguino.cc/">Pinguino control boards</a>.
-The Pinguino
+<a href="http://w2.ucab.edu.ve/re_presentacion.html">Educational Robotics Group at UCAB</a> to implement a small set of electronic
-boards were choosen because they were very easy to manipulate, program and repair, and their electronic components were cheap and constantly available in the Venezuelan market.
+control boards like the Arduino UNO.
+The Pinguino boards were choosen mainly because they were very sturdy, easy to build, program and repair, and their electronic components were cheap and constantly available in the Venezuelan market.
 </p>

 <hr>
 <h2> Project requirements and solution alternatives </h2>
-We had a reunion with the UCAB Educational Robotics Group director in which we identified the following <b>technical requirements</b> for the control boards to be built (ordered by priority):
+At the start of the project we had an initial reunion with the UCAB Educational Robotics Group director in which we identified the following <b>technical requirements</b> for the control boards to be built (ordered by priority):

 <br>